orangemug/seedlings/README.md

 ]);
 ```

-If you're loading into a NoSQL database chances are you don't need to load each file as a separate batch

 ## API
 Create a new instance with

     var seeder = seedlings([id_generator_function]);

-Where `id_generator_function` is any function that returns a unique identifier
+Where `id_generator_function` is one of

-## `id_generator_function`
-The lib comes with 2 `id_generator_function`s built in

- * incremental (default)
+ * `seedlings/generator/incremental` (default)
- * uuid
+ * `seedlings/generator/uuid`

-Both incremental and uuid will product the same output given the same input
+Both incremental and uuid will product the same output given the same input.
+Below is an example using the uuid generator

-To use the uuid `id_generator_function`

 ```js
 var seeder = seedlings(require("seedlings/generators/uuid"))